google/knative-gcp/docs/examples/cloudauditlogssource/README.md

    1. If you are using standard Kubernetes secrets, but want to use a non-default one, update `secret` with your own secret.

+   1. By default, the AuditLog Sink will be created in the same project as your GKE cluster.
-    1. If you are [managing multiple project](../../install/managing-multiple-projects.md), be careful to specify the `project` where you want your Google Cloud resources resides.
+   However, if you are [managing multiple projects](../../install/managing-multiple-projects.md), then you can specify `spec.project`, which is the Google Cloud Project that the AuditLog Sink is created in.

    ```shell
    kubectl apply --filename cloudauditlogssource.yaml